solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     -   Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
-    -   Learn more from the [Microsoft documentation][68] \# Caching
+    -   Learn more from the [Microsoft documentation][65] ## Caching

 Utilizing resources such as CPU, memory, disk (read/write access) and network can factor into how long an application request takes to process.
 Being able to remove actions that are deterministic (ex: the same function/API call does not change), within a certain set of time is an important pattern to implement in your various application layers.
-Utlitmately, it is time that you are trying to save.
+Ultimately, it is time that you are trying to save.
 Either for the application itself, or the users using the application.

 Caching is the process of preventing things that don't need to happen more than once or can be more efficiently delivered to a user via some kind of time savings.

-## Disk cache
+### Disk cache

-When memory is not readily avilable or some items are just too big to stream over a network connection due to latency issues, you may consider copying data to disk.
+When memory is not readily available or some items are just too big to stream over a network connection due to latency issues, you may consider copying data to disk.
 It is important to test whether a repeated operation takes more time to access from disk than it does to do the